 Families are a major focus of the American Community Survey (ACS), conducted each year by the U.S. Census Bureau.
-A family, as defined by the Census, includes a householder and all the other people in the housing unit related to him or her, by birth, marriage, or adoption.
+A family in United States, as defined by the Census, includes a householder and all the other people in the housing unit related to him or her, by birth, marriage, or adoption.

-Not all households are family households.
+Not all households in United States are family households.
 Nonfamily households include those composed of unrelated roommates, or single-person households.
 In addition, family households may include non-family members who live in the same housing unit.

 Unlike the Census—which is an exact count of people and households every ten years—ACS statistics are estimated based on a representative survey sample.
-Note that the data in this report presents estimated counts of households, not of people.
+Note that the data in this report presents estimated counts of households in United States, not of people.

 How many households are family or nonfamily in the United States?

 How many family households with children are headed by married couples?

 Who heads non-married family households with children?

 About the Data

 Data is from the U.S. Census Bureau's American Community Survey (ACS), 1-year estimates.
 The following tables are used:

 • Total Households & by Type: Table B11001